sikuli/sieveable/README.md

 ### Q3: Find apps with navigation drawers?
 Navigation drawers are declared in the layout file with a _DrawerLayout_ element as a root with two children, the first child is the primary layout and the second child contains the contents of the navigation drawer.
+It can be also defined as a View element with the _class_ attribute set to the _DrawerLayout_ class.

 Example: